aashnajoshi/HealthVitals/README.md

 # HealthVitals
-A Python-based system to monitor and analyze health vitals like heart rate and temperature, generating alerts for abnormal readings.
+A Raspberry-pi-based system to monitor and analyze health vitals like heart rate and temperature, generating alerts for abnormal readings.

 ## Features
 - Monitors and records health vitals.